zachlatta/news/README.md

 # news

 News is a simple command-line utility for reading Hacker News.
+News also contains a package for programatically accessing HN from Go programs.

 #### Features